iabraham/bioe205/lectures/lec06/index.md

 In the above definition we took a complete period of a signal $f[k]$ when we computed its transform.
 This is an implicit assumption whenever we perform the DFT.
-In practice, it is rarely the case that we will have one complete period of the signal we are performing DFT on which leads to some artefacts $\dots$.
+In practice, it is rarely the case that we will have one complete period of the signal we are performing DFT on which leads to some artifacts $\dots$.
 These will be the subject of subsequent lectures.

 Note that while we discuss other flavors of the transform next; the only